LeviMilli/portfolio/README.md

 # Portfolio
 Personal webpage for my work and people to contact me.

 Visitors can see who I am, what I'm about and what I've done.
+Check it out here https://levi-millikin.netlify.app

 <img height="400px" src="https://user-images.githubusercontent.com/107660704/202875239-78ec3095-4a14-4f18-9755-2ac43b9b1b95.JPG"></img>